wolfcatworkshop/code-sketchbook/index.md

 [sketch](./makevember/day-19/)

 This was an exercise in using objects that I could update with a button.
 I create a Node class, and a couple of arrays, populate them in setup() and use them to draw a "donut" shape.
 They have an update function that changes their location by a random ammount.
 I'm not sure why would you want a crooked donut but here it is.
 Palette is from [this image](https://ello.co/cosmicnuggets/post/udreakztgdn8i6h9xnoaga) by [cosmic nuggets](https://www.instagram.com/cosmicnougat/).
-Colors extracted using [palettegenerator.com](https://palettegenerator.com/) and I created the GIF with [ezgif.com](https://ezgif.com/) which is my favorite tool so far.
+Colors extracted using [palettegenerator.com](https://palettegenerator.com/) and I created the GIF with [ezgif.com](https://ezgif.com/) which is my favorite all around gif tool so far.

 ```js
 //palette